amurrell/LEMP-setup-guide/README.md

 - You'll get prompted for your ssh public key (to setup authorized keys for easier ssh access)

-- (Only on 16.04 install,) You'll get prompted to setup mariadb password, just use "password" for now.
+- (Only on 16.04 install,) You'll get prompted to setup mariadb/mysql password, just use "password" for now.

-- After everything is installed, you can run `sudo mysql_secure_installation` and follow prompts to remove test databases, anonymous users, and change the root password to something more secure.
+- After everything is installed, you can run `sudo mysql_secure_installation` (or `sudo mariadb_secure_installation`) and follow prompts to remove test databases, anonymous users, and change the root password to something more secure.

 - If you choose to **skip setting up a site**, you can always run the setup-site script later from `/var/www/LEMP-setup-guide/scripts/`.
 You can setup multiple sites using this script, one per run.